yiisoft/docs/018-widgets.md

 - Have no state.
 - Be immutable.

-## Method names
+## Methods

+### Names

-Unlike other classes, methods that return a clone of the object with some properties modified, are not prefixed.
+- Unlike other classes, methods that return a clone of the object with some properties modified, are not prefixed.
+- Keep method names as short as possible but do not hurt readability.

+### Boolean flags

+Method that correspond to boolean attribute should be named after the attribute and accept a boolean flag argument.